ram574/Rasa-NLU-E-commerce-Chatbot/README.md

 ## I'm a Data Science, Machine Learning, NLP, Deep Learning, Artificial Intelligence Enthusiast!!

-- 🔭 I am a recent Greaduate : [Want to Become A Data Scientist!][course]!
+- 🔭 I am a recent Graduate : [Want to Become A Data Scientist!][course]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Improve and gain Knowledge on ML TEchniques